frictionlessdata/frictionless-py/docs/guides/describing-data.md

 The data included in the package may be provided as:
 - Files bundled locally with the package descriptor
-- Remote resources, referenced by URL
+- Remote resources, referenced by URL (see the [schemes tutorial](https://framework.frictionlessdata.io/docs/tutorials/schemes/local-tutorial) for more information about supported URLs)
 - "Inline" data (see below) which is included directly in the descriptor

 For this section, we will use the following files: